 Fishers are found only in North America.
 Historically, the northern limit of its range coincided with tree line and extended from 60° north latitude in the West to just south of the southern tip of James Bay in the East (Powell 1993).
-Its range extended as far south as the Appalachians of Tennessee and North Carolina (Fig. 1; Hagmeier 1956, Gibilisco 1994).
+Its range extended as far south as the Appalachians of Tennessee and North Carolina (Fig. 1; Hagmeier 1956, Powell 1993, Gibilisco 1994, Proulx et al. 2004).
 Prehistoric remains have been found as far south as Georgia, Arkansas, and possibly Alabama (Graham and Graham 1994).
 In the western United States, continuous peninsular extensions occurred historically from Canada south through the Rocky Mountains to Central Idaho, and south through the Cascade Range, Coast Ranges, and the Sierra Nevada (Gibilisco 1994).

-Since European settlement of the continent, most of the fisher's range contraction has occurred within the United States, particularly south of the Great Lakes region.
+Most of the fisher's range contraction within the United States has occurred since European settlement of the continent, particularly south of the Great Lakes region.
 Between the late 1800s and early 1900s, fisher populations declined dramatically.
 Populations were nearly extirpated over much of their former range in the United States and eastern Canada (Powell 1993, Powell and Zielinski 1994).
 Over-trapping and alterations of forested habitats by logging, fire, and farming were the primary reasons for this dramatic population decline and range contraction (Douglas and Strickland 1987, Powell 1993, Powell and Zielinski 1994).
-Prior to the 1920s, unregulated trapping of fishers and high prices for their pelts, especially the silky, glossy pelts of females, resulted in heavy exploitation of fisher populations (Powell 1993, Powell and Zielinski 1994).
+Prior to the 1920s, unregulated trapping of fishers and high prices for their pelts, especially the silky, glossy pelts of females. resulted in heavy exploitation of fisher populations (Powell 1993, Powell and Zielinski 1994).
 During the same period that fishers were heavily trapped, their habitat was being destroyed.
-By the mid-1800s, clearing of forests from logging, agriculture and fires resulted in extensive forest loss over much of the northeastern United States (Powell and Zielinski 1994).
+By the mid-1800s, clearing of forests from logging, agriculture and fires resulted in extensive loss of forest cover over much of the northeastern United States (Powell and Zielinski 1994).
 Fires, particularly in the northern Rockies, resulted in the loss of well over 1 million acres of potential fisher habitat (Pyne 1982).
-Consequently, in the 1920s, 1930s and 1940s, many states and provinces closed trapping seasons on fishers to protect remaining populations and facilitate recovery (Powell 1993).
+Consequently, in the 1920s, 1930s and 1940s, many states and provinces closed trapping seasons for fishers to protect remaining populations and facilitate recovery (Powell 1993).
 During the 1930s, remnant fisher populations in the United States were known to occur only in the Moosehead Plateau region of Maine, in the White Mountains of New Hampshire, in the Adirondack Mountains of New York, in the "Big Bog" region of Minnesota, and in scattered locations in the Pacific coastal mountains.
-In Idaho and Montana reliable reports of native fishers were last reported in the 1920s.
-In eastern Canada, the only remnant population was on the Cumberland Plateau in New Brunswick (Powell and Zielinski 1994).
+In Idaho and Montana, reliable reports of native fishers were last reported in the 1920s.

 Concurrent with legal protection during the 1930s, extensive logging came to an end in eastern North America and abandoned farms reverted to forest, allowing remnant fisher populations to begin to recover and reinvade their former range.
 Fishers were reintroduced in areas where trapping closures alone were unsuccessful in recovering fisher populations (Berg 1982, Powell 1993).
-During the 1950s and 1960s many states and provinces reintroduced fisher populations as a biological control of porcupines (Erethizon dorsatum)(Powell and Zielinski 1994).
+During the 1950s and 1960s many states and provinces reintroduced fisher populations to control porcupines (Erethizon dorsatum), to re-establish a valuable furbearer, and re-establish an extirpated species (Powell and Zielinski 1994, Lewis 2006).
 As a result, fishers expanded their distribution in eastern North America into areas where they had been extirpated during the early part of the century (Powell and Zielinski 1994).
+The current distribution of fishers includes much of the forested region of Canada, New England, New York, northern and southern Pennsylvania, West Virginia, northern Minnesota, northern Wisconsin, and the Upper Peninsula of Michigan (Gibilisco 1994, Proulx et al. 2004).
+Fisher populations are unlikely to return to Illinois, Indiana, or Ohio because of extensive loss of forests.